What Does the Bible Say About Mental Illness? And How to Overcome Mental Illness

 If you want to overcome mental illness, God is ready to give you the benefits that come out of relationship and fellowship with the Godhead.
 The power being the Holy Spirit, the Love coming from relationship with the Father, and the sound mind coming out of renewing our minds with the washing of the water of the Word of God.

-Let God lead you through hard times
+Let God lead you through mental illness and hard times

 The LORD is my shepherd; I shall not want.
 He maketh me to lie down in green pastures: he leadeth me beside the still waters.
 He restoreth my soul: he leadeth me in the paths of righteousness for his name’s sake.
 Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.
 Psalm 23:1-4 KJV